February 24th - 2:30am - Operation "Florida or Bust!!" -

 March 3rd - A Curious Crane -

-began to follow us and eventually ended up in our front yard right in front of me.
+yard and right in front of me.
+Luckily I had my camera ready.
 He was even prettier close up.
-Once he saw Frank with Cody, he walked closer
+Once he saw Frank with Cody, he walked closer and closer to them.

-and closer to them.
-At one point Frank walked to the other side of the Jeep since the crane came so close to him and Cody, he wasn't quite sure what Mr. Crane
+At one point Frank walked to the other side of the Jeep since the crane came so close to him and Cody and he wasn't quite sure what Mr. Crane would do once

-stopped for a minute and then continued down the street.
+minute and then continued down the street.
 At one point he was so close to me I could have pet him, but not knowing if he would bite, I refrained.

 March 4th- Cocoa Beach -